 Once a test has been created in Blackboard, it will need to be added into a content area or course folder so that students can access it.
-To do so, navigate to the area of the course where you would like to deploy your test, then click on Create Assessment > Test.
+To do so, navigate to the area of the course where you would like to deploy your test, then click on Assessments > Test > Add an Existing Test.
 Select your test from the list of options that appears, then click Submit to proceed to the Test Settings.
 If you do not see your test listed, it may have already been added to another course location.
-You also have the opportunity to create one from scratch from the same page.
+You also have the opportunity to create a test from scratch using the Create a New Test option.

 Open test in new window